bgwdotdev/go-oneroster/README.md

 This project aims to implement a OneRoster compliant RESTful API webserver in GO with a MongoDB backing for persistance

+## Download

+Pre-build binaries for windows and linux x64 are available in the releases section as well as a pre-built docker image is
+available:

+`docker pull docker.pkg.github.com/fffnite/go-oneroster/goors:0.3.0`

 ## Setup

 Start up the api server with either envs or flags